kstenerud/dogma/dogma_v1.md

 Types
 -----

-KBNF has three main types:
+Dogma has three main types:

 * [`bits`](#bits): A set of possible bit sequences of arbitrary length.
 * [`numbers`](#number): Numeric values that may be used in calculations or even converted to a representations in bits.
 Number types are split into two primary forms: